-The thing that disturbed me the most, is that the senior management in these types of monolithic entities constantly remind you and want you to believe things like “the most important resources in our company are our human resources.”
+The thing that disturbed me the most, is that the senior management in these monolithic entities constantly remind you, and want you to believe things like “the most important resources in our company are our human resources.”

 It steadily became clear to me that I could do more for people outside the conventional work place.
 By using my psychology skills and the health and fitness expertise I'd gained over the years, I could be more effective.
 I could assist them in their quests for better all-round health, rather than trying to help with work and personal issues in large organizations where the 'human' resources are still largely neglected or unsupported.

 With that, I began to increase my focus on wellness coaching along with my work in HR.